mendhak/smashtest-tutorial/README.md

 ```

-Run `npx smashtest` and the browser window will open.
-The terminal will go into interactive (REPL) mode, and a browser window opens up, because you used `~` above.
+Run `npx smashtest` and the browser window will open, and the terminal goes into interactive mode because you used `~` above.

-In the terminal you can now type Smashtest commands and try things out.
-Press enter to proceed to the Google homepage.
+In the terminal you can now type Smashtest commands more interactively.

+Press enter in the terminal to proceed to the Google homepage.

-From the terminal, you can click the 'I agree' button.
+You can click the 'I agree' button:

 ```
 Click ['I agree']